wiwao/ThermalCam_Tracker/README.md

 ![appsSRC1](https://github.com/wiwao/ThermalCam_Tracker/assets/10741255/043a294e-2ea5-4229-bb0f-b0590cb54c1a)

-### 10. add linkfile as follows at the same directory
+### 10. add new src1 as follows at the same directory

 $ ln -s ~/darknet/src1